diejuse/proot_MaemoLeste_on_Android/README.md

 1. Android 8 or more based device.
 2. Termux APK installed.
 3. Termux-X11 APK installed.
-4. Termux-api APK installed (optional, it doesn't wotk on all devices).
+4. Termux-api APK installed (optional, it should work on all devices).
 5. Termux:Widget APK installed (optional, see below).

 ## INSTALLING.